cysouw/diathesis/text/c06_prepositions.md

    Ich reite das Pferd.
 :::

+Finally, the purposive/causal meanings of the prepositions *für* ([@sec:prepositions-fur]), *durch* and *von* ([@sec:prepositions-durch}]) can be used with a *da(r)-preposition, dass* paraphrase, although semantically these constructions do not appear to be arguments.
+With these three prepositions this paraphrase test for argumenthood should not be used.

 ### Identifying non-governed prepositions {#sec:prepositions-definition-non-governed}

 Non-governed prepositional phrases are typically adverbial phrases, describing either a local [@next a], temporal [@next b], manner [@next c] or purpose/causal [@next d] situation.
 In some contexts, such adverbial prepositional phrases do not have an article after the preposition, like in *gegen Abend* 'early evening', *aus Gold* 'golden', or *mit größter Sorgfalt* 'carefully'.